 NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number Amendments for Change Request (Document Reference: 6.36) ES Addendum: Stabilisation Works for Change Request (Document Reference: 6.38); and ES Addendum: Southern Access Works for Change Request (Document Reference: 6.40).
 4.4 In this context, environmental, safety, social and economic benefits and adverse impacts should be considered at national, regional and local levels.
 These may be identified in this NPS or elsewhere.
 Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B reports the EIA which has been carried out with consideration for the potential effects at national, regional and local levels, including the requirements of the NPS NN.
 Chapter 4 of the Case for the Scheme (Application Document Reference: TR010059/APP/7.1) outlines the safety benefits of the Scheme whilst Chapter 5 provides an assessment of the economic benefits.
 4.5 Applications for road and rail projects (with the exception of those for Strategic Rail Freight Interchanges (SRFIs), for which the position is covered in paragraph 4.8 below) will normally be supported by a business case prepared in accordance with Treasury Green Book principles.
 This business case provides the basis for investment decisions on road and rail projects.
 The business case will normally be developed based on the Department's Transport Business Case guidance and WebTAG guidance.
+Chapter 5 of the Case for the Scheme (Application Document Reference: TR010059/APP/7.1) sets out the economic assessment of the Scheme.
+It presents the anticipated benefits and dis-benefits associated with the Scheme.
+After accounting for delays associated with construction and maintenance, the combined monetised value of benefits of the Scheme is forecast to be £130 million.
+The Business Case for the Scheme has been developed based on DfT's Business Case guidance and WebTAG guidance.
 The economic case prepared for a transport business case will assess the economic, environmental and social impacts of a development.
 The information provided will be proportionate to the development.
 This information will be important for the Examining Authority and the Secretary of State's consideration of the adverse impacts and benefits of a proposed development.
 It is expected that NSIP schemes brought forward through the development consent order process by virtue of Section 35 of the Planning Act 2008, should also meet this requirement.
 4.6 Applications for road and rail projects should usually be supported by a local transport model to provide sufficiently accurate detail of the impacts of a project.
 The modelling will usually include national level factors around the key drivers of transport demand such as economic growth, demographic change, travel costs and labour market participation, as well as local factors.
-TR010059/APP/7.1).
-The Examining Authority and the Secretary of State do not need to be concerned with the national methodology and national assumptions around the key drivers of transport demand.
-We do encourage an assessment of the benefits
+A local transport model has been produced in line with DfT guidelines.
+Core, high growth (optimistic) and low growth (pessimistic) scenarios have been modelled.
+Details are provided in Chapter 4 of the Case for the Scheme (Application Document Reference: TR010059/APP/7.1).
+The Examining Authority and the Secretary of State do not need to be concerned with the national methodology and national assumptions around the key drivers of transport